malwoodsantoro/a11y-map-gl/README.md

 ## Usage

-Add file in dist folder using script tag:
+Add file from dist folder to script tag:

 `<script src="a11y-map-gl.js"></script>`